 K-12 School and Day Treatment Program

 All children deserve the right educational support to become lifelong learners and successful adults!
 Some children thrive in the public school setting while others require higher levels of support and a customized education at school.
-Our therapeutic school and Day Treatment program is provided through a fully accredited, K-12 school with a 4:1 student-to-staff ratio that integrates social, emotional, behavioral, and academic learning and growth.
+Our K-12 Day Treatment school is fully accredited with a 4:1 student-to-staff ratio that integrates social, emotional, behavioral, and academic learning.
+During the 2020/2021 school year, our students achieved a 67% increase in reading proficiency and a 79% increase in math proficiency which are enormous achievements for students who typically arrive at Tennyson two to three years behind in school.

 Tennyson Center for Children is a research-based, data-driven educational program for students with complex trauma who also experience emotional/behavioral disabilities which require focused academic and therapeutic services.